 \subsection{Bi-Partite Mean-Field Background}

-At second, there is the antiferromagnetic Mott-N\'eel state with its checkerboard structure:
+Secondly, there is the antiferromagnetic Mott-N\'eel state with its checkerboard structure:

-In this spin configuration, the unit cell has double the size compared to the unpolarized background.
+\red{There are two different sublattices $A$ and $B$ with either spin-up or spin-down electrons.
+Without loss of generality, we use $\langle \h n_{\mu_A \uparrow}\rangle=1$, $\langle \h n_{\mu_B \uparrow}\rangle=0$.} In this spin configuration, the unit cell has double the size compared to the unpolarized background.
 This leads to backfolding in the Brillouin zone, giving two solutions: an even and an odd one.
 Moreover, the bi-partite structure will imprint on the weakly interacting sites.

-To get this, we introduce another index $A$ or $B$ for the respective sublattice.
-In the Mott-N\'eel state, the coupled equations for doublons and holons thus read:
+\red{In order to capture the quasi-particles and their eigenmodes on this bi-partite lattice structure,} we introduce another index $A$ or $B$ for the respective sublattice.
+In the Mott-N\'eel state, the coupled equations for doublons and holons thus read